-Academic leaders: Professor Adrian Bauman, Dr Anne Grunseit, Dr Justin Richards, Dr Margaret Thomas, Professor Ben Smith, Dr Blythe O’Hara
+Academic leaders: Professor Adrian Bauman, Dr Anne Grunseit, Dr Margaret Thomas, Professor Ben Smith, Dr Blythe O’Hara, Dr Mel Crane

 We are at the forefront of developing innovative public health methods around implementation and delivery research, and frameworks for scalability of interventions to maximise impact and public health reach.
 This body of work has been embedded into practical research guides and tools for health professionals embarking in translational research activities.

-Academic leaders: Professor Adrian Bauman, Dr Anne Grunseit, Professor Ben Smith
+Academic leaders: Professor Adrian Bauman, Dr Anne Grunseit, Adjunct Professor Bill Bellew

-Academic leaders: Professor Adrian Bauman, Professor Manos Stamatakis, Associate Professor Melody Ding
+Academic leaders: Professor Adrian Bauman, Associate Professor Melody Ding

-A partnership between the Prevention Research Collaboration and the NSW Office of Sport, a division of the Department of Premier & Cabinet.
+A partnership between the Prevention Research Collaboration and the NSW Office of Sport.
 The partnership aims to establish a robust evidence base to support the NSW Government’s sport and active recreation priorities.
 This includes:

-Academic leaders: Dr Lindsey Reece, Adjunct Professor Bill Bellew, Professor Adrian Bauman
+Academic leaders: Dr Lindsey Reece, Professor Ben Smith

 We conduct research that is relevant and appropriate for policy and for informing public health.
 The PRC has a reputation for co-creating knowledge with health practitioners and policy-makers, developing innovative evaluation research methods, and providing evidence with practical application to public health policy.